3.11.14 Consequences for not meeting mutual obligation requirements - Job Seeker Compliance Framework

 In this section of the Guide, people receiving participation payments are referred to as participants.

-Since May 2021, participation in activities (such as WFD) is voluntary.
-Participants may volunteer to attend the activities that are in their Job Plan, but if they don't attend then compliance action will not be taken.
+Participation in activities is voluntary for RAES participants.
+Participants may volunteer to attend the activities that are in their Job Plan (such as Work Skills and Projects or Skills for Education and Employment Program), but if they do not attend then compliance action will not be taken.
+See 3.11.3.120.

 Objectives of the compliance framework

 The purpose of the compliance legislation is to encourage participants to meet their mutual obligation requirements.
 That is, to do all that they can to find work and participate in employment services and other activities designed to improve their job prospects.
-Participants who have a good reason for not meeting their requirements should not be penalised.
-Participants who do not meet their mutual obligation requirements should be reconnected with employment services as quickly as possible.
+Participants who have a reasonable excuse for not meeting their requirements should not be penalised, and participants who do not meet their mutual obligation requirements should be reconnected with employment services as quickly as possible.

 Act reference: SS(Admin)Act section 42A Simplified outline of this Division, section 42SA Immediate non-payment of participation payments for certain failures